Heating Rates under Fast Periodic Driving beyond Linear Response

 The heating rate is calculated as follows.
 First $s_i^y$ and $s_i^z$ for $i=1,2,\dots,N$ are sampled independently from the uniform distribution between 0 and 0.1, and $s_i^x$ is fixed as $s_i^x=\sqrt{1-s_i^y(0)^2-s_i^z(0)^2}$.
 We then randomly choose $\tau\in[1000,2000]$ and the spin variables evolve over the time $\tau$ without driving, $\xi=0$.
 This is our initial state $\{\bm{s}_i(0)\}_{i=1}^N$.
 Next, we solve Eq.~(\ref{eq:EOM}).
 We measure two times $t_1$ and $t_2$, which are defined as $t_i=\min_{n\in\mathbb{N}}\{t=nT: H_0(z_t)\geq N\varepsilon_i\}$ for $i=1,2$.
 We fix $\varepsilon_1=-0.6$ and $\varepsilon_2=-0.5$ (the corresponding inverse temperature is $\beta\simeq 1.1$).
 The heating rate is then given by $\kappa=(\varepsilon_2-\varepsilon_1)/(t_2-t_1)$.
 We repeat this procedure 500 times, and compute the average heating rate.

 We compare it with the heating rate calculated by our formula.
 We perform the van Vleck high-frequency expansion and analytically obtain $\tilde{H}^{(n)}(t)$ up to $n=2$.
 We then evaluate the heating rate by using Eq.~(\ref{eq:heating_approx}) with the help of the Wiener-Khinchin theorem.
-The technical detail of the calculation is explained in SM~\footnotemark[1].
+The technical detail of the calculation is explained in SM~\cite{SM}.

 Our numerical results are displayed in Fig.~\ref{fig:heating_c}.
 The heating rate calculated by solving Eq.~(\ref{eq:EOM}) shows non-monotonic behavior: the heating is suppressed for strong driving~\cite{Ikeda2021}.
 On the other hand, for $n=0$ and 1, our formula~(\ref{eq:heating_approx}) does not reproduce non-monotonicity.
 When $n=0$, our formula is reduced to the linear response expression, and hence the heating rate is proportional to $\xi^2$.
 When $n=1$, our formula agrees with the exact heating rate at weak and strong driving, but does not show non-monotonicity.
-We clearly see that our formula for $n=2$ well reproduces a curve of the exact heating rate.
-Characteristic non-monotonic behavior at strong driving is also well captured.
+We clearly see that our formula for $n=2$ well reproduces a curve of the exact heating rate, including characteristic non-monotonic behavior.